goooseman/devsparks-blog/SPEC.md

 Tags should be links, when clicked other hacks by the same tag should be listed.

-Any code should be highlighted.
-Typescript, javascript, java, go, rust support is required.

 Do not generate hack itself, only the layout.

-## Technology Stack

-Blog address: `devsparks.goooseman.dev`.
-Project structure: hugo blog
-Hugo version: 0.111.3
-Hugo theme name: `devsparks`

-- Back-end: Go, Hugo, Remark42
-- Front-end: HTML, CSS, JavaScript (for interactive elements)

-Should have Makefile
-- serve
-  - to run then run hugo with docker, add additional mounts: `$(PWD):/src`, `$(PWD)/../../content:/src/content` and `$(PWD)/../../static:/src/static`. if files are changed, server should rebuild.
-- build
-  - to build project with docker

-Should NOT create content folder.
+### Code syntax highlighting

+- Any code should be highlighted.
+- Typescript, javascript, java, go, rust support is required.
+- Highlighting is inverting text color and background, so text color is used for bg and bg color is used for text.
+- Should work for single-lines `code` blocks (\` in markdown) and also multiline ones (\`\`\`) for different programming languages

 ### Project structure